TajaKuzman/Genre-Datasets-Comparison/Comparison-on-MaCoCu-sl-sample2/README.md

 | no  |                       0.8954 |
 | yes |                       0.1046 |

-Distribution of majority X-GENRE labels:
+Distribution of majority X-GENRE labels

+Distribution is very similar to the sample1.

 |                         |   X-GENRE-majority-label |
 |:------------------------|-------------------------:|